 - You have questions or concerns about breastfeeding or how to wean your baby.

-means that you breastfeed your baby less or you stop breastfeeding him.
+means that you breastfeed your baby less or you stop breastfeeding him or her.
 Weaning starts naturally when your baby begins to eat solid foods.
-He will start to breastfeed less during this time.
+He or she will start to breastfeed less during this time.